 Ostentatious luxury is no longer a thing in China!
-Luxury goods used to be consumed by Chinese people in order to prove a certain social status and to show everyone else how wealthy you are.
+Luxury goods used to be consumed by Chinese people in order to prove a certain social status and to show everyone else how wealthy they are.

-The Chinese luxury market is getting more complicated, as customers now wants to distinguish themselves.
+The Chinese luxury market is getting more complicated, as customers now want to distinguish themselves through more niche fashion brands.
 We thought that the market was unstoppably growing, but instead, luxury brands now need to use different methods to approach the market and answer correctly to the new expectations expressed.

-Chinese Government is penalizing ostentatious behaviours leading to a decreasing tendency in sectors like luxurious watches or prestigious alcohols and spirits.
-These sectors were knowing 30% growth and it was lowered to a 7% growth in 2013.
-Moreover, a lot of taxes are applied within the Chinese territory which lead Chinese consumers to shop abroad, where 57% of luxury purchasing are made (against 20% in China).
-The shopping destinations preferred by Chinese consumers are Paris, New York, Hong Kong and Tokyo.
+Chinese Government is penalizing ostentatious behaviors leading to a decreasing tendency in sectors like luxurious watches or prestigious alcohols and spirits.
+These sectors were known for 30% growth and it was lowered to a 7% growth in 2013.
+Moreover, a lot of taxes are applied within the Chinese territory which leads Chinese consumers to shop abroad, where 57% of luxury purchasing is made (against 20% in China).
+The shopping destinations preferred by Chinese consumers are Paris, New York, Hong Kong, and Tokyo.

 A phenomenon is happening, in the biggest cities of China, like Shanghai or Beijing, luxury consumers are claiming (65% of them) that they no longer want products where logos are too visible.
-This changing is more observable among youngsters.
-Young consumers (25-35) are more likely to shop designers’ labels that fits their personality and the lifestyle they aim at.
-However, middle class still represents a huge market for ostentatious luxury.
-This segment of population (New Rich) is still looking to display their wealth.
+This change is more observable among youngsters.
+Young consumers (25-35) are more likely to shop designers’ labels that fit their personality and the lifestyle they aim at.
+However, the middle class still represents a huge market for ostentatious luxury.
+This segment of the population (New Rich) is still looking to display its wealth.

 Distinguish yourself with niche brands

 Chinese luxury consumers don’t want to buy names anymore, they want to wear something nobody has, fashionable, pretty much unique.
-That is why they are hardly seeking for luxury niche brands, the want to be and to feel exclusive by wearing a not-that-much-known brand and avoid getting mainstream owned items by huge brands.
+That is why they are hardly seeking luxury niche brands, they want to be and feel exclusive by wearing a not-that-much-known brand and avoid getting mainstream-owned items by huge brands.

 The LVMH group totally understood this major issue by expanding in continental China brands like Celine or Loro Piana, identified as niche brands.

-A website called Shangpin, has been launched to help Chinese consumers finding the new hottest designers of the moment, it is useful for consumers who are looking for non-famous niche brands but also for designers, to promote themselves on the Chinese market.
+A website called Shangpin has been launched to help Chinese consumers find the new hottest designers of the moment, it is useful for consumers who are looking for non-famous niche brands but also for designers, to promote themselves on the Chinese market.